aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 -  Dump the XLA graphs in HLO format (intermediate representation) and execute empty stubs with zero outputs in order to allow multiple XLA graphs to be traced through a trial execution.
-   Used for ahead-of-time
-   graph extraction for parallel compilation in neuron_parallel_compile tool.
+   Used automatically for ahead-of-time graph extraction for parallel compilation in :ref:`neuron_parallel_compile <pytorch-neuronx-parallel-compile-cli>` tool.
 This environment variable can be checked in the training script to prevent checking of bad outputs during trial run.